AdobeDocs/experience-platform.en/help/tutorials/data-access.md

 - Download partial contents of a file.
 - Configure API response pagination.

-To get started, follow the [data access API tutorial](../data-access/tutorials/dataset-data.md).
+To get started, follow the [Data Access API tutorial](../data-access/tutorials/dataset-data.md).

 ## Use the Secure Python SDK to access data